 The last step is to fire up the furnace and make sure it’s ready to rock for the cold months ahead.
 While you can give it a go on your own, we suggest giving your local HVAC company a call.
 That way, you’ll have peace of mind knowing that your seasonal maintenance has been done by a pro.
 Just make sure you hop to it sooner than later!
 There’s nothing as uncomfortable as waiting until the first cold front to find out your furnace is on the fritz.

-If you live in Fairfield County, New Haven County or the surrounding areas and are looking to get your furnace up and running for fall, Tyler Heating & Air Conditioning is the obvious choice.
+If you live in Fairfield County, New Haven County or the surrounding areas and are looking to get your furnace up and running for fall, Tyler Heating, Air Conditioning, Refrigeration LLC is the obvious choice.
 With friendly, knowledgeable technicians, and a ton of fall installation and repair specials to choose from, we guarantee you’ll be 100% satisfied!
 For more details, call 203-378-4700 today.